Study Guides

 This is our Evangelism 101 training.
 Wondering how to share about Jesus and your experience of him?
 Wondering how to share about Jesus and your experience of him?
 This is a workshop in four sessions with take-home assignments.
 Read more here.

-Explore this public good approach to Christian ethics in the public square, especially in the United States.
-This series will highlight twelve key relationships distorted by Plantation Capitalism, a system of production where elites exploit people and the planet, and corrected by Jesus in his Jubilee Economy.
-This series is constantly being developed.
+Explore this public good approach to Christian ethics, especially in the United States.
+This series highlights twelve key relationships distorted by Plantation Capitalism, where elites exploit people and the planet, corrected by Jesus in his Jubilee Economy.
+See the series.

 Have you been deconstructing Christian faith and practice but wondering what we can know and invite others into?
 Wondering what early Christian thought and practice can teach us?
 You will be inspired by the early Christian record of abolition of slavery and women in leadership.
 You’ll learn how to share Jesus, proclaim the gospel, and understand hell as the love of God.
 And more.
 Click here.